 Seasonal binge drinking can be the beginning of a pattern of drinking that persists long after the celebrations stop.
 Continued binge drinking can lead to alcohol use disorder and increases the risk for many health complications.

-Reach Out to Design for Change Recovery for Help With Overcoming Alcohol Use Disorder
+Reach Out to Design for Change Recovery to Overcome Alcohol Use Disorder

 Binge drinking during the holidays may be a warning sign that you can’t control your alcohol consumption.
 If you think you need help with alcohol use disorder, contact Design for Change Recovery in Lancaster, CA. We offer an alcohol addiction treatment program that can be customized to suit your specific needs.

 Reach out to us today to begin a path toward alcohol-free holidays and a year-round sober lifestyle.
 One of our representatives will be happy to assess your situation and recommend a treatment plan that is right for you.

 Best wishes from Design for Change Recovery for a wonderful holiday season for you and your family.

 - niaaa.nih.gov/ – The Truth About Holiday Spirits